yodobrin/vault/README.md

 ## tl;dr

-This terraform would spin up an Ubuntu VM with Hashicorp Vault as a service, configured to unseal with Azure keyVault.
+This repo would spin up an Ubuntu VM with Hashicorp Vault as a service, configured to unseal with Azure keyVault.
 > You can also do it directly from your favorite browser using [GitHub Codespaces](https://github.com/features/codespaces)
+> This is demonstrated with terraform, or with bicep.

 ## Use case